2019 Awards for Essays on Gravitation

 The Fifth Award will be $500.00

-- Title page should include essay title; authors’ names (specify corresponding author), e-mail & mailing addresses; submission date; an abstract of 125 words or fewer; and the statement: “Essay written for the Gravity Research Foundation 2017 Awards for Essays on Gravitation.”
+Title page should include all the following: essay title, authors’ names (specify corresponding author), e-mail & complete mailing addresses, submission date, an abstract of 125 words or fewer, and the statement: “Essay written for the Gravity Research Foundation 2019 Awards for Essays on Gravitation.”
 Pages should be numbered.

 Submission e-mail address: George M. Rideout, Jr., President (firstname.lastname@example.org)